Pontiac Montana: Safety criticism

-A crash test video of the 1997 Trans Sport/Montana conducted by the Insurance Institute for Highway Safety (IIHS) resulted in some criticism due to extreme damage to the vehicle in the 40 mi/h moderate overlap crash test.
-The minivan received a "Poor" rating and was ranked the "Worst Performing Vehicle" by the institute as a result.
+In 1996, the Insurance Institute for Highway Safety (IIHS) crash tested a 1997 Pontiac Trans Sport among other minivans of the time.
+The minivan suffered extreme damage to the vehicle in the 40 mi/h moderate overlap crash test, which has resulted in some criticism by contemporary reviewers.
+The minivan received a "Poor" rating and was ranked as the "Worst Performing Vehicle" by the institute as a result.
+This status was also applied to the Chevrolet Venture and the Oldsmobile Silhouette as they both use the same chassis and body design, including the later first-generation Pontiac Montana.

 Some comments made by the IIHS after the first test in 1996 were: